yri066/dota2_mineweeper_bot/README.md

 - It's not an integrated bot, it's a script that simulates mouse clicks

 ## Notes
 - The bot will behave unexpectedly when "6" appears on the board.
 Its better to stop it, resolve all tiles around 6 and continue the bot.
+- In case of "board not detected" messages and bot not working, try changin in game resolution to 1920x1080 and different options: fullscreen/borderless fulscreen window
 - Improvements to the bot via PRs are welcome!